How to use the Google Analytics Query Explorer to export data

 You have two options for exporting your Google Analytics data from the Query Explorer.
 You can export it as a .tsv file and open it up in Excel.
 Or, you can use the API request to export the data.

 The API request may be outside your comfort zone if you're not a developer, but it's actually quite usable.
-First, if you select the option to “include access token” you can copy the query to your clipboard and paste it into your browser to see the raw data.
+If you select the option to “include access token” you can copy the query to your clipboard and paste it into your browser to see the raw data.

 The data exported from the API Request is in JSON format and not useful to most of us out of the box.
 However, many analytics platforms such as PowerMetrics can take the query and use the data exported to create metrics and reports.
-As your reporting becomes more mature, you will find this knowledge helpful to building sophisticated reports without needing a developer or an analyst.
+As your reporting becomes more mature, you will be able to build sophisticated reports without help from a developer or an analyst.

 Step-by-step